Keymaker: Role experience

 Casting director Mali Finn succeeded in bringing Kim to the attention of the Wachowskis, the creators of the Matrix series.
 "Randall Duk Kim was cast for his talent, his presence and his voice," said Finn.
 After meeting the Wachowskis, Kim said he agreed to the Keymaker role "without a single bit of hesitation."
-Kim described the Keymaker as a character that belongs in Wind in the Willows but then somehow ended up in Alice in Wonderland and then got lost in the Matrix.
+Kim described the Keymaker as a character that belongs in The Wind in the Willows but then somehow ended up in Alice in Wonderland and then got lost in the Matrix.
 The Wachowskis' thoughts on Keymaker were coming on the spot as various takes were done.
 He is a creation of collaboration; for example, Lana Wachowski suggested that Kim cut his stride in half, so that the Keymaker's movements appeared as more of a scurry, than a normal gait.

 In an interview with Tim Lammers to promote the DVD release of The Matrix Reloaded, Kim said, "I'm so happy to be part of such a wonderful tale as this.
 I was a fan before I even got the audition call for Reloaded".
 "When I got the part, you could hardly keep me from flying off the ground," Kim gleefully recalled.
 Despite the elaborate set-up and tireless hours, Kim said he could not get enough of the Matrix experience.
 "On every single day of that shoot I felt like a little kid on big adventure," Kim enthused.
-"And working for the brothers, they're childlike in their creativity—it's just contagious".
+"And working for [the Wachowskis], they're childlike in their creativity—it's just contagious".
 Kim said further that the stunt drivers in the freeway motorcycle chase scene were some of the most amazing people he had ever met.
 "That was real.
 I would say Carrie and I did about three-quarters of what's seen up there," he revealed.
-Kim was backed by professional motorcross racer David Barrett in a jump that was a double on the Ducati motorcycle used in the freeway chase.
+Kim was backed by professional motocross racer David Barrett in a jump that was a double on the Ducati motorcycle used in the freeway chase.
 In a June 2001 interview, stunt player Debbie Evans said it was "pretty ambitious, because those bikes aren't made to do that sort of thing, but we pulled it off".

 The Keymaker also appears in the short lampoon MTV Movie Awards Reloaded, produced for the 2003 MTV Movie Awards.